 Art Gallery Handbook, 1999.

-Stephen Coppel, Picasso and Printmaking in Paris, London, 1998, 13-14.
+Stephen Coppel, Picasso and Printmaking in Paris, 'Cubist etchings', London, 1998, 13-14.

-Renée Free, Modernism 1900-1950 - Prints and Drawings from the Collection, Sydney, 1994. no catalogue numbers
+Renée Free, Modernism 1900-1950: prints and drawings from the collection, Sydney, 1994. no catalogue numbers

-Ewen McDonald (Australia) (Editor), The Art Gallery of New South Wales collections, Sydney, 1994, 144 (colour illus.).
+Renée Free, The Art Gallery of New South Wales Collections, 'The Western Heritage, Renaissance to Twentieth Century', pg.
+108-172, Sydney, 1994, 144 (colour illus.).

-Five years on: a selection of acquisitions 1981-1986, Art Gallery of New South Wales, 26 Sep 1986–23 Nov 1986
+Five years on: a selection of acquisitions 1981-1986, Art Gallery of New South Wales, Sydney, 26 Sep 1986–23 Nov 1986

-Picasso Before Nature, Auckland Art Gallery Toi o Tamaki, 22 Sep 1989–12 Nov 1989.
+Picasso Before Nature, Auckland Art Gallery Toi o Tamaki, Auckland, 22 Sep 1989–12 Nov 1989

-Modernism 1900-1950 - Prints and Drawings from the Collection, Art Gallery of New South Wales, 23 Jul 1994–25 Sep 1994.
+Modernism 1900-1950: prints and drawings from the collection, Art Gallery of New South Wales, Sydney, 23 Jul 1994–25 Sep 1994

-Paths to Abstraction 1867 to 1917, Art Gallery of New South Wales, Sydney, 26 Jun 2010–19 Sep 2010.
+Paths to abstraction 1867-1917, Art Gallery of New South Wales, Sydney, 26 Jun 2010–19 Sep 2010